brunobord/axe-not-axe/axe-not-axe.md

 ## Basic Moves

+For every move, you roll two six-sided dice (2d6)

 ### You hit with your Axe

 You ``roll+Axe``. on 6-: you miss and the GM picks two, on 7-9: you hit, but you